 A full circle top entry door, boasting a circular window quartered by lead and jeweled with a crystal sphere.
 The flaked Lacewood panel is a pleasing complement to the figured grain of the Sapele framework.

 A simple combination of horizontal and vertical, beveled and flat panels.
 In stark contrast to the lighter Hickory and Birdseye Maple, the dark Wenge shelf visually slices the unique wooden door into a Dutch design.

-Named after Chartres Cathedral in France, this Gothic arched entry door is built entirely from American Black Cherry.
+Named after Chartres Cathedral in France, this arched Gothic entry door is built entirely from American Black Cherry wood.
 Hand-carved vinework graces the top of the arch, adding a unique elegance unmatched by machine.

 This simple all-Afrormosia door features raised panels and leaded glass.
 The cranberry-colored Bloodwood makes a crisp window stop and Dutch shelf.